I’ve been served with a bankruptcy notice

-You have 21 days from the day you receive the notice to come to an agreement with your creditor.
-Contact your creditors to discuss payment options.
+Where the bankruptcy notice was issued, you have 21 days from the day you receive the notice to come to an agreement with your creditor.
+Contact your creditor to discuss payment options.

-2. Don’t reach an agreement with your creditor:
+4. Don't pay the amount owed and don't reach an agreement with your creditor:

 Where to get help

 We suggest you also seek your own independent legal advice about the bankruptcy notice you've received.
 For more information see Seek legal assistance.